MustafaJohn/courtroom-ai/README.md

 **Parallel execution** — Investigator + Precedent Researcher run in parallel (Phase 1).
 Plaintiff + Defense Counsel run in parallel (Phase 3).
 All 3 Jurors run in parallel (Phase 4).

 **Inter-agent collaboration** — the jury rebuttal round is the clearest example: each juror reads the other two jurors' actual reasoning and may change their verdict based on it.
 State changes are tracked before/after and shown in both the CLI and report.

+**Framework choice:** LangGraph
+- Stateful, typed state management (`CaseState`)
+- Native support for conditional edges (dynamic routing)
+- Parallel execution without additional orchestration
+- Passthrough join nodes for fan-in convergence
+- Better suited for this workflow than CrewAI (fine-grained control over state and routing)

+**Hallucination mitigation** — the Precedent Researcher prompt explicitly instructs the model not to present cases as definitively verified.
+The generated report includes a disclaimer.
+In a production system, this agent would be replaced with a CourtListener or Westlaw API integration.

+**Model** — `gpt-4o-mini` by default.
+Configurable via `MODEL` in `.env`.

 ---